Azure/azure-quickstart-templates/safewalk2-platform/README.md

 be used at a later step to create a secured VPN connections between the different subnets.
 * Safewalk Gateway IP - Set to the address that will be assigned to the Safewalk Gateway within the DMZ subnet (e.g. 10.1.2.4).
-* Cluster Enabled - When set to true, a cluster with two multimaster Safewalk server nodes will be created and the deployment procedure will automatically configure the multimaster topology between the two Safewalk server nodes.
+* Number Of Safewalk Instances - Set the number of Safewalk server nodes that will be created.
+The deployment procedure will automatically configure the multimaster topology between all the nodes.
-Note: To install a single Safewalk node set this parameter to false.
-* First Safewalk Server IP - Set to the address that will be assigned to the first Safewalk Server within the LAN subnet (e.g. 10.1.1.5).
-* Second Safewalk Server IP - Set to the address that will be assigned to the second Safewalk Server within the LAN subnet (e.g. 10.1.1.6).
-Note: If Cluster Enabled was set to false (i.e. no clustering) this field is ignored.
 * Vm Username - A username for a privileged account that will be created in the Safewalk servers and in the Safewalk Gateway operating system.
 * Vm Password - The password for the corresponding privileged user account for the Safewalk servers